rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # Controlling ratpac-two

-This section of the guide will provide a high level overview on controlling ratpac.
+This section of the guide will provide a high level overview on controlling ratpac which is accomplished through the use of macro files.
-First, we will briefly review ratpac commands and their syntax.
-Then we will work through an example synthesizing multiple commands into a macro files which are text files ratpac accepts as input for control.
-A comprehensive review requires extensive knowledge of the software.
-Revisiting this section is recommended as you read through the rest of the documentation.

-ratpac-two is typically controlled through the use of macro files, which are plain text files containing a sequence of commands that control ratpac-two.
+Macro files are plain text files containing a sequence of commands that control ratpac-two.
 Using macros, you can configure various aspects of a ratpac experiment, such as:

 * The physics processes to be simulated and reporting of particle track information.